DevAndersen/c-sharp-silliness/src/MusicalCSharp/README.md

 ﻿# MusicalCSharp

-Ever wondered how `.wav` audio files work?
+C# is named after a musical note, C♯.
+But have you ever wondered how `.wav` audio files work?
 No?
 Neither had I, until the idea suddenly entered my mind.

-I then thought: can I, someone with zero knowledge or experience in the world of music, make an audio file that plays the C♯ musical note, entirely from scratch?
+So, as someone with zero knowledge or experience in the world of music, how hard can it be to make a `.wav` file from scratch, that plays the C♯ musical note?

 ## The `.wav` format